timfpark/ai-software-engineering/README.md

-# Key Patterns: Software Engineering with AI
+# Key Patterns: Software Engineering with Github Copilot

-## Code Understanding
+## Understanding a Codebase

 We often have to work in existing codebases and one of the key pieces of friction we encounter when we do that is understanding the work of engineers that came before us.

-The [code-understanding](./code-understanding/) folder contains an example of using AI to help you quickly get a better understanding of the structure of a file from the Linux kernel.
+The [code-understanding](./code-understanding/) folder contains an example of using Github Copilot to help get a better understanding of the structure of a file from the Linux kernel.

 ## Code Generation